-Chicago Collaborative (over four years).
-(2010) LOCAL INITIATIVES SUPPORT CORPORATION \$8,000,000 in support of the New Communities Program Testing the Model phase (over three years).
-(2012) RESEARCH FOUNDATION OF THE CITY UNIVERSITY OF NEW YORK \$1,800,000 to support the Violence Reduction Strategy police reform demonstration in Chicago (over three years).
-(2012) UNIVERSITY OF CHICAGO CRIME LAB \$500,000 to support the pilot phase of Youth Guidance's Becoming a Man program, an anti-violence research demonstration for middle school students in Chicago.
-(2012) ••• ARTS AND CULTURE The Foundation awards \$9 million each year to more than 300 arts and culture groups in the Chicago region, including theaters, dance companies, music organizations, visual art programs, film centers, museums, and libraries.
+Representative Grants LOCAL INITIATIVES SUPPORT CORPORATION \$8,000,000 in support of the New Communities Program Testing the Model phase (over three years).
+(2012) POLICE EXECUTIVE RESEARCH FORUM \$400,000 to support reform at the Chicago Police Department (over two years).
+(2014) UNIVERSITY OF CHICAGO CRIME LAB \$500,000 to support the pilot phase of Youth Guidance's Becoming a Man program, an anti-violence research demonstration for middle school students in Chicago.
+(2012) UNIVERSITY OF CHICAGO COMPUTATION INSTITUTE \$500,000 in support of the Center for Urban Systems and Information Sciences (over two years).
+(2013) ARTS AND CULTURE The Foundation awards \$10 million each year to more than 300 arts and culture groups in the Chicago region, including theaters, dance companies, music organizations, visual art programs, film centers, museums, and libraries.
 These groups generate economic, cultural, educational, and community activity and contribute to the city's reputation as a good place to live, visit, and conduct business.
-The majority of the funding takes the form of multi-year, general operating grants that provide a stable source of support to organizations, giving them flexibility to fund ongoing work and take creative risks.
-The Foundation directly funds 51 large institutions (those with budgets over \$2 million).
+The majority of the funding takes the form of multi-year, core grants that provide a stable source of support to organizations, giving them flexibility to fund ongoing work and take creative risks.
+The Foundation directly funds 53 large institutions (those with budgets over \$2 million).
 Arts organizations with annual budgets between \$500,000 and \$2 million are supported through the MacArthur Fund at the Prince Charitable Trusts.
 Small groups, with budgets of less than \$500,000, receive grants through the MacArthur Fund at the Richard H. Driehaus Foundation.
 In addition, the Foundation supports special, time-limited projects and initiatives that benefit a set of arts organizations or the sector as a whole.
 Examples include the International Connections Fund, which helps arts organizations advance their work by collaborating with peer organizations abroad; the American Rhythm Center, which is a rehearsal, office, and teaching space shared among seven dance companies; and the Arts & Culture Loan Fund, which provides loans through commercial banks to small and medium sized arts organizations.
+For more information visit www.macfound.org/arts.